- Midnight Macadamia Date Trail Mix: Clean Energy, Healthy Fats, Dark Chocolate Bliss - December 25, 2025

 They call it a bed?

 😬 Now, about that comfort factor –the bed in the OR is pretty firm – like being on a flat board.
 And – it has straps to hold your arms in a t-position away from your body.
-Don’t worry, The just to make sure you don’t accidentally reach down in the middle of surgery to itch, scratch or feel what’s happening.
+Don’t worry, these straps are just there to make sure you don’t accidentally reach down in the middle of surgery to itch, scratch or feel what’s happening.
 I know it seems like you wouldn’t – but sometimes it’s hard to over rule our natural instincts.
 One thing to know, those straps are often optional– you can wiggle your way out of them whenever you like.
 Your nurse will likely show you how.

 Music For Anxiety